-The course consists of a balance between practical and written work.
-One of the most exciting aspects of the AQA A-level course is that you are given several opportunities to work on a production as performer, director or designer.
+The course consists of a healthy balance between practical and written work.
+One of the most exciting aspects of the AQA A-level course is that you are given several opportunities to approach work from the perspective of a performer, director or designer, experiencing all aspects of the theatre maker's craft.
 This work is accompanied by a working notebook and a reflective report, but by and large, they are performance led components which in total are worth 60% of your final grade.
-In one component you devise your own piece of theatre and for the other component you work on the presentation of three extracts from different plays.
+In one component you devise your own piece of original theatre and for the other component you work on the presentation of three extracts from different plays, one of which is attached to a theatre practitioner you will study the work of.
 The choice of material is very wide and governed by you.

-The written paper includes the study of two set texts from a performance perspective and analysis of live theatre seen.
+The written paper, making up 40% of the final grade, includes the study of two vastly contrasting set texts from a performance perspective and analysis and evaluation of live theatre seen.
 The emphasis at A-level is very much on theatre as a performance art and everything is explored from a practical perspective.
-The plays are taught not as literary texts but as productions to be bought alive which makes the subject vibrant and interesting.
-You will be asked to form opinions and to analyse every aspect of the work, a useful and difficult skill to master.
+The plays - Jerusalem by Jez Butterworth and Tennessee Williams' The Glass Menagerie - are taught not as literary texts but as productions to be bought alive which makes the subject vibrant and dynamic.
+You will be asked to form opinions and to analyse every aspect of the work, research into the social, cultural and historic background and nature of the plays also plays a key part in our work, allying Theatre Studies very strongly to other research-based subjects.
 Visits to the theatre are vital and the focus is on seeing professional work.
 We will experience a wide variety of style and genre throughout our studies.
-It is important to remember that there is a significant amount of written work and self-directed study, so a real enthusiasm and genuine interest in the subject is important.
+It is important to remember that there is a significant amount of written work and self-directed study, so a real enthusiasm and genuine interest in the subject is essential.